viptl123/Pong/README.md

 # Pong

-Created Pong game in java
+Created Pong game in java using
-- used encapsulation
+- Encapsulation
 - java.fx
+-